dashpay/dash-dev-branches/depends/README.md

     sudo apt-get install g++-s390x-linux-gnu binutils-s390x-linux-gnu

-### Install the required dependencies: FreeBSD

-    pkg install bash

-### Install the required dependencies: NetBSD

-    pkgin install bash gmake

-### Install the required dependencies: OpenBSD

-    pkg_add bash gmake gtar

-### Dependency Options

-The following can be set when running make: `make FOO=bar`

-- `SOURCES_PATH`: Downloaded sources will be placed here
-- `BASE_CACHE`: Built packages will be placed here
-- `SDK_PATH`: Path where SDKs can be found (used by macOS)
-- `FALLBACK_DOWNLOAD_PATH`: If a source file can't be fetched, try here before giving up
-- `C_STANDARD`: Set the C standard version used.
-Defaults to `c11`.
-- `CXX_STANDARD`: Set the C++ standard version used.
-Defaults to `c++20`.
-- `NO_BOOST`: Don't download/build/cache Boost
-- `NO_LIBEVENT`: Don't download/build/cache Libevent
-- `NO_QT`: Don't download/build/cache Qt and its dependencies
-- `NO_QR`: Don't download/build/cache packages needed for enabling qrencode
-- `NO_ZMQ`: Don't download/build/cache packages needed for enabling ZeroMQ
-- `NO_WALLET`: Don't download/build/cache libs needed to enable the wallet
-- `NO_BDB`: Don't download/build/cache BerkeleyDB
-- `NO_SQLITE`: Don't download/build/cache SQLite
-- `NO_UPNP`: Don't download/build/cache packages needed for enabling UPnP
-- `NO_NATPMP`: Don't download/build/cache packages needed for enabling NAT-PMP
-- `NO_USDT`: Don't download/build/cache packages needed for enabling USDT tracepoints
-- `ALLOW_HOST_PACKAGES`: Packages that are missed in dependencies (due to `NO_*` option or build script logic) are searched for among the host system packages using `pkg-config`.
-It allows building with packages of other (newer) versions
-- `MULTIPROCESS`: build libmultiprocess (experimental, requires cmake)
-- `DEBUG`: Disable some optimizations and enable more runtime checking
-- `HOST_ID_SALT`: Optional salt to use when generating host package ids
-- `BUILD_ID_SALT`: Optional salt to use when generating build package ids
-- `LOG`: Use file-based logging for individual packages.
-During a package build its log file resides in the `depends` directory, and the log file is printed out automatically in case of build error.
-After successful build log files are moved along with package archives
-- `LTO`: Enable options needed for LTO.
-Does not add `-flto` related options to *FLAGS.
-- `NO_HARDEN=1`: Don't use hardening options when building packages

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Dash Core's configure.
-In this case, `--disable-wallet`.

 ### Additional targets

     download: run 'make download' to fetch all sources without building them
     download-osx: run 'make download-osx' to fetch all sources needed for macOS builds
     download-win: run 'make download-win' to fetch all sources needed for win builds
     download-linux: run 'make download-linux' to fetch all sources needed for linux builds

-### Other documentation

-- [description.md](description.md): General description of the depends system
-- [packages.md](packages.md): Steps for adding packages